 These are electromagnetic forces.
 Why does a comb get charged when you continuously brush your hair?
 Why are the subatomic particles held together?
 Because… Electromagnetic forces!

-These have a long range and the effect of their forces diminishes over distance due to shielding effect.
-However, sub-atomically, they have short range and are considered strong forces but still weaker than strong nuclear forces.
+These have a long-range and the effect of their forces diminishes over distance due to the shielding effect.
+However, sub-atomically, they have short-range and are considered strong forces but still weaker than strong nuclear forces.

 Strong Nuclear Forces